leotrs/blog/content/read.md

 4. Marcus, G., A. Marblestone, and T. Dean. **The Atoms of Neural Computation.** Science 346.6209 (2014): 551-52.

+5. Rogowitz, Bernice E., Lloyd Treinish A., and Steve Bryson. **How Not to Lie with Visualization.** Computers in Physics Comput.
+Phys.
+10.3 (1996): 268.

 2. Rubinov, Mikail, and Olaf Sporns. **Complex Network Measures of Brain
    Connectivity: Uses and Interpretations.** *NeuroImage* 52.3 (2010):
    1059-069.